ubermag/devtools/installation/README.md

 OR

-create a new environment called `ubermag-dev` with all dependencies:
+Create a new environment called `ubermag-dev` with all dependencies:
 ```bash
 conda create -f environment.yml
 ```